-Southlands Rec, on Southlands Avenue, is identified as an important asset in the Neighbourhood Plan.
-It has the potential to be a new, high-quality urban park within the heart of the village.
+15.12 Southlands Rec, on Southlands Avenue, which is owned and managed by Wigan Council, has been listed as an Asset of Community Value after a successful application by Standish Voice.
+It has the potential to be upgraded into a high-quality urban park within the heart of the village, which would include improved leisure and sports facilities.

-This affords the opportunity to create a quality space for all to enjoy, especially children, with improved play provision, including the playing of ball games, enhanced biodiversity and opportunities for local food provision.
+15.13 This affords the opportunity to create a quality space for all to enjoy, especially children, as it is adjacent to a primary school, with improved play provision, including the playing of ball games, enhanced biodiversity and opportunities for 'Incredible Edible' food provision.

-Wigan's Open Space Strategy 2016 identifies a shortfall in quality parks and gardens across the borough, but most specifically in Standish.
+15.14 Wigan Borough Open Space, Sport And Recreation Provision And Needs Assessment (February 2017) identifies a shortfall in quality parks and gardens across the borough, including Standish, and a need for more small equipped play areas in Standish itself.

-The enhancement of Southlands Rec would help to meet this deficiency, as well as meet future demand for recreation and leisure from the projected increase in population from the approved 1,767 new homes.
+15.15 The enhancement of Southlands Rec would help to meet this deficiency, as well as meet future demand for recreation and leisure from the projected increase in population from the homes being constructed.

-Recent community consultation carried out in March 2017 by Standish Voice showed strong support for a park on the Rec, with 83% of respondents to the poll in favour of it becoming a new park.
+15.16 Recent community consultation carried out in March 2017 by Standish Voice showed strong support for improvements to Southlands Rec, with 83% of respondents to the poll in favour of it becoming a new park.

-Standish Infrastructure Assessment (2013) concluded that there was a surplus of adult football pitches in Standish, of which Southlands Rec is currently one, and a deficit of junior and mini football pitches.
+15.17 Standish Infrastructure Assessment (2013) concluded that there was a surplus of adult football pitches in Standish, of which Southlands Rec is currently one, and a deficit of junior and mini football pitches.

-Southlands Rec is currently not suitable for adult football teams as organised clubs will not hire it due to it not being league size standard, the lack of parking and changing facilities, its slope and poor drainage.
+15.18 Southlands Rec is currently not suitable for adult football teams as established adult clubs will not hire it due to it not being league size standard, the lack of parking and changing facilities, its slope and poor drainage.
+Up until the beginning of the 2018/19 football season, it has only been hired twice since 2010/11, for two charity matches.

-Wigan Council's adopted playing field strategy, endorsed by Sport England, identifies The Rec as low value as a playing field and, if it were not protected by an Asset of Community Value order, it could be considered to be lost for development in the future.
+15.19 Wigan Council's adopted playing field strategy, endorsed by Sport England, identifies Southlands Rec as low value as a playing field and is one of the pitches identified as not worthy of investment to bring it up to proper playing standard.
+If it were not protected with Asset of Community Value status, it could be considered for sale as a development opportunity in the future.